 - New York Labor Law § 241 (6) – This law places a duty on owners, contractors and their agents to provide a safe and reasonable job site to all persons who are employed at the site. .
 Like a § 240 (1) claim, the owner or contractor or their agents cannot escape liability for non-compliance with safety standards by arguing that the work was done by a subcontractor.

 These laws do not limit the worker to recovering only workers’ compensation benefits.

 For example: An owner hires a general contractor, who then hires multiple subcontractors to do the actual work.
 If a worker is injured because one of the subcontractors did not comply with safety regulations, the owner and general contractor are responsible to the injured worker for all injuries and damages.

 Here is another example: A crane collapses and falls, injuring members of the masonry team.
 The masonry workers can receive workers’ compensation benefits from their employer.
 However, in addition to these benefits, the masonry workers can also hold the project owner liable for the full amount of their losses.

 For the owner of a project, New York law sends a clear message: If an accident happened on your project, there are no excuses.
 You are responsible.

 The worker’s responsibility is to use the safety equipment provided.
 If none was provided, or if the provided equipment was inadequate or broken, the owner and all contractors hired to do the work hold responsibility for the accident.
 They cannot place blame on the worker.

-If you were injured at a construction site in Albany, Rochester, Syracuse or another work place in New York State, even if you live out of state, contact a construction accident lawyer who will seek maximum compensation for your workplace injuries.
+If you were injured at a construction site in Albany, Syracuse Rochester, Buffalo or another work place in New York State, even if you live out of state, contact a construction accident lawyer who will seek maximum compensation for your workplace injuries.
 The legal team at Powers & Santola, LLP, is ready to answer your questions and protect your rights.
 Contact us today to get started with a free consultation.